rcarrata/rcarrata.github.io/_posts/2022-08-19-sign-images-acs-1.md

 kubectl create -f run/unsigned-images-pipelinerun.yaml
 ```

-* The pipeline will fail because ACS/StackRox through the roxtctl image check task will detect that a unsigned image is build during the process and will be used for the app k8s deployment:
+* The pipeline will fail because ACS/StackRox through the roxtctl image check task will detect that an unsigned image is built during the process and will be used for the app k8s deployment:

 [![](/images/sign-acs16.png "sign-acs16.png")]({{site.url}}/images/sign-acs16.png)